dcfusor/Perl_GUI/README.md

 Those go into /home/youruser/Templates.
 You can now create a boilerplate perl GUI that should work as soon as you make it runnable, and edit to your heart's content.

+I used lots of comments - you might need a syntax-highlighting editor to find the code in there.
+FWIW, I use Geany, sublime text, gedit...whatever you like should do fine.

-I used lots of comments - there is a choice of having the glade file internal to your perl script or external.
+There is a choice of having the glade file internal to your perl script or external.
 The example puts the minimal one right inside the script for easy demo.
-But when really doing this, it's usually better to have it as a separate file, so Glade can work with it until you're ready to ship.
+But when really developing this, it's usually better to have it as a separate file, so Glade can work with it until you're ready to ship.
 For that mode you use createguitfile() instead of createguilocal() in the initialize() function.
 Simples.